 Shaker cabinets are among the oldest and most common types of kitchen cabinets.
-The Shakers is a group of people that believed in the simple life, and their furniture reflected this belief.
 Shaker cabinets are functional and plain, but with classic lines, which is why they go well with almost any type of kitchen.

 It is very likely that someone you know has Shaker cabinets in their kitchen.
 It has four narrow panels forming the rails and stiles of the door and a fifth panel forming the center.
 You can get this type of cabinet in any species of wood, and they are available in a variety of colors, stains and finishes.

-Some people do shy away from Shaker cabinets because it is so common.
-However, if you are not out to make a strong design statement for your kitchen, Shaker cabinets is a good choice.
+Some people shy away from Shaker cabinets because they are so common.
+However, if you are not out to make a strong design statement for your kitchen, Shaker cabinets are a classic choice.

-In most cases, however, homeowners prefer to keep flat cabinets plain because it presents a clean, seamless profile.
-It is well in keeping with the minimalist trend in kitchens, although this is slowly giving way to a less stringent, transitional look.
-You can still go with flat cabinets, although you may want to go more for wood rather than laminate cabinets, as there is a movement back towards natural and mix-match materials in modern kitchens.
+In most cases, however, homeowners prefer to keep flat cabinets plain because it presents a seamless profile.
+This works very well with the minimalist trend in kitchens, and gives your kitchen a clean appearance.
+To achieve the minimalist look you want to go more for wood rather than laminate cabinets, as there is a movement back towards natural materials in modern kitchens.

-Flat cabinets are not as versatile as Shaker style cabinets, however.
-If you have a traditional, rustic, or country style kitchen, this may not be the best style for you.
+Flat cabinets are not as versatile as Shaker style cabinets.
+If you have a traditional, rustic, or country style kitchen, flat cabinets may not be the best style for you.

-If you are looking for something that shows off technical skill, inset cabinets is an interesting choice.
-This type of cabinets requires fitting the cabinet door within the frame of the box, so precision is required in its manufacture.
+Of all the kitchen cabinet styles, inset cabinets are the most difficult to make and so they are more rarely used.
+This type of cabinet requires fitting the cabinet door within the frame of the box, so precision is required in its manufacture.
 Inset cabinets may be of any style as long as the door fits into the frame.
-You get a smidge more storage space because the door fits into the frame, which can make a difference when you have a small kitchen with limited storage.

-In terms of style, however, inset cabinets are a good choice for a rustic or country kitchen.
-You can choose shaker, bead board, louvered, or flat cabinet styles and it will look right at home.
+In terms of style, inset cabinets are a good choice for a rustic or country kitchen.
+You can choose any style of kitchen cabinet door to achieve your desired look.

-Glass cabinets, as you can probably figure out, have a glass front instead of wood.
-It may be a plain panel of glass, of decorated with mullions of metal or wood.
-It is a good option if you want to create visual space in the kitchen without sacrificing storage capacity.
+Glass cabinets have a glass front instead of wood.
+It is a good option if you want to create more visual space in the kitchen without sacrificing storage capacity.
 Even frosted glass will create this illusion of space.
-It is also a great way to display decorative pieces while protecting it from dust.
+It is also a great way to display decorative pieces while protecting them from dust.

-Louvered cabinets are also functional, as they allow air to flow inside the cabinet while the door is close.
-It is a good place to keep your cutlery, dishes, and food.
+Louvered cabinets are also functional, as they allow air to flow inside the cabinet while the door is closed.
+They are a good place to keep your cutlery, dishes and food.

 However, because it takes more effort to put louvered cabinets together compared to something with a solid front, they do tend to be more expensive.
-They are also more difficult to keep clean, as you have to get into each of those slats.
-If that is not an issue for you, then it is an interesting option.
+They are also more difficult to keep clean, as you have to dust between each of those slats.

-Bead board cabinets are another of those old-fashioned styles that is coming back into fashion, especially for country or rustic kitchen designs.
-Bead board is basically a series of wood slats joined together to form a solid panel, albeit with visible seams.
-In most cases, it involves some type of frame, although there is a trend today for frameless bead board panels for use in modern kitchen styles.
+Beadboard cabinets are another of those old-fashioned styles that is coming back in vogue, especially to give a Scandinavian vibe.
+Beadboard is basically a series of wood slats joined together to form a solid panel with visible seams.
+They are traditionally a framed cabinet, although there is a trend today for frameless beadboard panels to give a modern kitchen cabinet look.

-In either case, bead board cabinets are a good option if you want a bit of depth for the kitchen.
-It is not particularly expensive, but it may require a bit more maintenance than kitchen cabinets with a seamless front.
+Beadboard cabinets are a good option if you want a bit of depth for the kitchen.
+They are not particularly expensive, but may require a bit more effort to clean than kitchen cabinets with a seamless front.

-These are some of the more common types of kitchen cabinets available to you.
-It should help narrow down your choices for your kitchen renovation.
+These are some of the more common types of kitchen cabinets available.
 The next step is to find a reputable remodeling contractor to help you carry out your project.
 Fairfax Kitchen Bath guarantees you will love it for life.
 We sell only top quality kitchen cabinets such as Schrock Cabinetry and other products manufactured by leading brands in the industry.